Enhancing Patient Communication: The Importance of Double-Checking in Spanish

 Paciente: “Sí, doctor.
 Mucha calentura anoche.”
 (Yes, doctor.
 A lot of fever last night.)

 Médico: “Gracias por confirmar.
 Ahora, solo para confirmar, ¿no tiene dolor en el pecho al toser, cierto?”
 (Thank you for confirming.
-Now, just to be sure, you don’t have chest pain when coughing, correct?”)
+Now, just to be sure, you don’t have chest pain when coughing, right?).

 Physical Therapist – Teach-Back for Exercises

-Fisioterapeuta: “Ahora ¿Me puede mostrar el ejercicio usted solo?” ( “Now, can you show me the exercise by yourself?”)
+Fisioterapeuta: “Ahora, ¿me puede mostrar el ejercicio usted solo?”
+(Now, can you show me the exercise by yourself?).

 (Patient attempts the exercise)

 Fisioterapeuta: “Muy bien.
 Solo para confirmar, ¿va a hacer 10 repeticiones, dos veces al día, correcto?”
 (Very good.
-Just to confirm, you’re going to do 10 repetitions, twice a day, correct?)
+Just to confirm, you’re going to do 10 repetitions, twice a day, correct?).

 Paciente: “Sí, sí, correcto, diez repeticiones en la mañana y en la tarde.”
-(Yes, yes, correct, ten reps in the morning and in the afternoon).
+(Yes, yes, that's correct, ten reps in the morning and in the afternoon).

 Small Effort, Big Impact